oluwatobiloba2000/team-work-api/README.md

-# MyDiary
+# Team work
-<i>MyDiary is an online journal where users can pen down their thoughts and feelings.</i>
+<i>Teamwork is an internal social network for employees of an organization.
+The goal of this application is to facilitate more interaction between colleagues and promote team bonding.</i>